 A view of the ancient passage way leading to Abbot’s Court and Cheyneygates.
 The family would have reached Cheyneygates via this passageway and trod these very flagstones..

-What went through the minds of Cicely we can only speculate.
-But it must have been disconcerting at the very least, this immediate and drastic change in lifestyle, and no doubt she would have picked up on her mother’s mood, who was said by Sir Thomas More to have been found by Bishop Rotherham sitting ‘ alone, low down on the rushes, all desolate and dismayed’ – hardly a reassuring sight for her children.
+What went through the mind of Cicely we can only speculate.
+But it must have been disconcerting at the very least – this sudden and drastic change in lifestyle – and no doubt she would have picked up on her mother’s mood, who was said by Sir Thomas More to have been found by Bishop Rotherham sitting ‘ alone, low down on the rushes, all desolate and dismayed’ – hardly a reassuring sight for her children.

 Jerico Parlour and Cheyneygates c1910.
-Jerico Parlour has hardly altered but the Abbots House known as Cheyneygates, to the right, where the Cicely and her family stayed has much changed over the centuries.
-Cheyneygates also suffered from bomb damage during the Blitz.
+Jerico Parlour has hardly altered but the Abbots House known as Cheyneygates, to the right, where the Cicely and her family stayed has much changed over the centuries as well as suffering from bomb damage during the Blitz.
 Illustration by Herbert Railton.

 Cicely’s mother Elizabeth Wydeville, in her glory days before it all went pear shaped.
 This is the earliest known version of the many copies of a now lost original portrait of Elizabeth which was possibly from a likeness of her taken when she was alive.
 The Royal Collection